 For example you might want to add Cost Centre and Employee ID as the example below shows:

 Here’s an overview of some of the above and the targeted release:

 Wrapping things up

-People are at the centre of everything we do, so I think its about time for people and contacts management shine.
+People are at the centre of everything we do, so I think its about time for people and contacts management to shine.
 Looking forward to this being released, and I hope it comes to Microsoft Teams sooner rather than later.

 P.S.
 Apologies for the poor image quality – best I could screen shot from the Ignite session videos